pyscript/docs/docs/user-guide/dom.md

 * `html`: changes the `html` attribute on all the elements of a collection.
 * `value`: changes the `value` attribute on all the elements of a collection.

+## PyWeb.ui

+Pyweb.ui is a umbrella package that focused on providing access to the extensive web APIs supported by the browser, with simpler, smaller and pythonic interface.

+### pyweb.ui.elements

+As mentioned in the above section about PyDom, the Standard Web APIs are massive and not always very user-friendly.
+While `PyDom` focuses on querying and interacting with existing elements in a web page, `pyweb.ui.elements` is a module focused on providing a pythonic interface to create new elements on a web page.

+PyWeb is build on top of the foundation, provided by PyScript and PyDom, extending it with features focused on creating and customizing new elements on a web page.
+These elements are a subclass of pydom.Element and are fully compattible with the pydom Element API.

+!!! warning

+    PyDom is currently a work in progress.

+    We welcome feedback and suggestions.

 ## Working with JavaScript

 There are three ways in which JavaScript can get into a web page.